joaopereiradsantos/joaopereiradsantos-hugowebsite/content/home/accomplishments.md

   - certificate_url: https://www.udemy.com/certificate/UC-9490005b-073c-40ff-9d8a-5f6cf7fdf199
     date_end:
     date_start: "2020-11-23"
     description: "Learn about Plotly to create plots like Bar Charts, Line Charts, Scatter Plots, Heat Maps, etc; Create Layouts with Plotly's Dash library; Use Dash to create interactive components with Plotly; Learn how to connect multiple inputs and outputs with a dashboard; Update live interactive graphs with clicks, hover overs, and more; Connect the interactive dashboard to live updating data for streaming information; Learn how to secure your interactive dashboards with App Authorization; Deploy your interactive dashboards to the internet with services like Heroku.
-(9.5 Total Hours)"
+(9.5 Total Hours) Jose Portilla, Pierian Data Inc."
-    organization: Jose Portilla, Pierian Data Inc.
+    organization: Udemy
     organization_url: https://www.pieriandata.com/
     title: Interactive Python Dashboards with Plotly and Dash
     url: ''